alliander-opensource/prognoses_monitoring_reports_code/README.md

 Please read [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.

 ## Contact
-This repository is maintained by Korte Termijn Prognoses: korte.termijn.prognoses@alliander.com
+This repository is maintained by Korte Termijn Prognoses: korte.termijn.prognoses@alliander.com.

-It was forked from a repo made by Tennet, which is created by:
+It was forked from a repo made by Tennet, which is created by: Bram.van.Vugt@tennet.eu.
-Bram.van.Vugt@tennet.eu